Montandalar/ParseUserCSV/README.md

 If there are any assertion exceptions thrown, the program is not working properly.
 Other awrnings or errors that appear are just the output of the program.

+# Security note
+Since you have to provide the user's password on the command line, make sure it is not recorded in your shell history.

+In bash this is controlled by the HISTCONTROL variable, which must be set to ignoreboth (this is usually the default).
+To make sure you invocation of this application is not recorded, start the command line with a space character.